lycheeverse/lychee/README.md

 ### Commandline Parameters

-There is an extensive list of commandline parameters to customize the behavior, see below for a full list.
+There is an extensive list of commandline parameters to customize the behavior.
+See below for a full list.

 ```ignore
 USAGE: